 Do Opossums Change Their Behavior Change During Winter?

-During the winter, opossums will retain their natural behavior.
+During winter, opossums retain their natural behavior.
 They are still primarily nocturnal, coming out at night to feed.

 Most of their nights will be spent looking for food.
 In the winter, when food is scarce, they are more likely to scavenge through trash and other unusual food sources.

-Opossums can eat anything from meat to vegetables, so it is likely to find them going through your trash cans.
-If you see them, don’t be too hard on them; they are just trying to survive a difficult time.
+If you see an opossum, don’t be too hard on them; they are just trying to survive a very difficult time of the year.

 References and Further Reading